AppleNectar/dev-php-app/README.md

 # Web service development docker stack

 Docker container stack for a web service development using PHP.
 The stack consists of Nginx / php-fpm / MariaDB / Redis, each container is based on Alpine Linux.
+It is only for local development, do not use it in a server environment (EC2, ECS, etc.).

 ## Usage